cheoljunlee/cheoljunlee/README.md

 - 👋 Hi, I’m @cheoljunlee.
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in Machine Learning and Deep Learning.
-- 🌱 I’m currently learning DNN RNN LSTM.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me cheoljun.lee@samsung.com.
-- I'm working in ThinkTankTeam(https://thinktankteam.info/), Samsung Research.
+- I'm working as a data scientist in Data Intelligence Team, Samsung Research.

 <!---
 cheoljunlee/cheoljunlee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.